FourBoiga/engineering-portfolio/rf-antenna-6ghz/README.md

   </video>
 </p>

-*Figure: Simulation showing electromagnetic wave propagation from the antenna structure.*
+*Figure: Simulation showing electromagnetic wave propagation from the antenna at 6 GHz.*